 1.5 DVS Credits: Intervention Skills

-Implementation of the Family Justice Center Model – A Best Practice and Integrated Service Delivery Model for Victims of Domestic Violence
+Implementation of the Family Justice Center Model – A Best Practice and Integrated Service

 The Family Justice Center Model is designed to reduce the barriers and fragmentation of existing services and meet the diverse needs of victims of domestic violence by bringing together government and non-government agencies together in one location.
 The first Family Justice Center (FJC) was established in San Diego in 2002.
 Currently, there are more than 130 operating Family Justice Centers and similar multi-agency centers across the country with over 100 more in some stage of development.
 This workshop will detail the practical application of the Family Justice Model in New Jersey.
 Presenters from the operating Family Justice Centers in Essex, Morris, Union, and Monmouth Counties will discuss start-up, current programs and services, strategic direction, benefits of colocation, and unique challenges that each of the four counties have encountered.
 The perspective of a survivor will be provided by a member of the Essex County VOICES Chapter.
 Power point presentations will be utilized by some of the panelists.